VirgilSecurity/virgil-sdk-x/Docs/quickstart.md

 ## Step 3.
 Send a Message

-The application uses [IPMSecureMessage]() class as a convenient container for encrypted message data and sender's signature data.
+The application uses IPMSecureMessage class ([IPMSecureMessage.m](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-objc/IPMExample-objc/IPM/IPMSecureMessage.m) or [IPMSecureMessage.swift](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-swift/IPMExample-swift/IPM/IPMSecureMessage.swift)) as a convenient container for encrypted message data and sender's signature data.
 Objects of this class also have a functionality to serialize them to proper JSON data, which then can be sent to the channel.
 > The example app uses our custom IP Messaging Server, so it will be necessary to adjust the following functionality in a real world project.
-See details of the [IPMChannelClient]() class.
+See details of the IPMChannelClient class ([IPMChannelClient.m](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-objc/IPMExample-objc/IPM/IPMChannelClient.m) or [IPMChannelClient.swift](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v3/Docs/IPMExample-swift/IPMExample-swift/IPM/IPMChannelClient.swift)).

 ###### Objective-C
 ```objective-c